SrzStephen/modem_stats/README.md

 Since this is a WIP made very quickly, there's still a few todos.

 * Make it run on startup with ```init.d```.
-* Finish the timestream/influxdb integration so I can plot it with my existing grafana instance
-* Batching of messages for higher resolution timesteps without incurring stupidly high AWS costs
-* Make the code less trash -> Currently I'm just unwrap()ing everything and not actually handling errors.
-* Tests
 * CI pipeline

 # Why though?